Robbivan/python_base64_script/README.md

 # python_base64_script
-You can convert a some string directly from the command line
+You can convert a some string in UTF-8 directly from the command line